Olex2/help/gui/EN/home/settings.md

 |`telp 50`| Sets the ADP display to a 50 percent probability level |

- -- and if a different probability is desired, use that, e.g.
+ -- and if a different probability is desired, use that, e.g.,

 |`telp 30`| Sets the ADP display to a 30 percent probability level |